-[Section 42M inserted by No. 14 of 2012 s.
+[Section 42M inserted: No. 14 of 2012 s.
 7.]

 Division 4 — Monitoring compliance

-[Heading inserted by No. 14 of 2012 s.
+[Heading inserted: No. 14 of 2012 s.
 7.]

 42N.
-Certificate as to compliance
+Bankwest owner to give annual certificate of compliance with this Part

 (1) The Bankwest owner must, within 90 days after the end of each financial year of the Bankwest business, give the Minister a certificate to the effect that it has complied with the obligations imposed by this Part.